-This section of the proxy statement describes the material elements of the fiscal 2014 compensation program for the named executive officers listed in the Summary Compensation Table.
-We first provide a highlight of key compensation considerations for fiscal 2014 and several governance enhancements we recently adopted.
+This section of the proxy statement describes the material elements of the fiscal 2015 compensation program for the named executive officers listed in the Summary Compensation Table.
+We first provide a highlight of key compensation considerations for fiscal 2015.
 We then give a business update and describe in more detail our executive compensation philosophy, the overall objectives of our compensation program, and each element of compensation that we provide.
-Finally, we describe the key factors the Compensation Committee considered in determining fiscal 2014 compensation for the named executive officers.
+Finally, we describe the key factors the Compensation Committee considered in determining fiscal 2015 compensation for the named executive officers.

-For fiscal 2014, our named executive officers are:
+For fiscal 2015, our named executive officers are:

-- Vernon J. Nagel, Chairman, President and Chief Executive Officer; - Richard K. Reece, Executive Vice President and Chief Financial Officer; and - Mark A. Black, Executive Vice President of the Company and, since March 2014, President of Acuity Brands Lighting, Inc.
+- Vernon J. Nagel, Chairman, President and Chief Executive Officer; - · Mark A. Black, Executive Vice President of the Company and President of Acuity Brands Lighting, Inc.; and - Richard K. Reece, Executive Vice President and Chief Financial Officer.

-Key Compensation Decisions for Fiscal 2014
+Key Compensation Decisions for Fiscal 2015